NifTK/MITK/README.md

    vtkMitkLevelWindowFilter does not rescale vtkLookupTable if IndexedLookup is set to true.

+ * Branch 4478-display-position-no-point-picking

+   mitk::DisplayPositionEvent should use the display geometry functions to convert between display and world coordinates, not the VTK point picker.
+The point picker messes up the z coordinate.

 Tickets that are Outstanding (waiting to be merged) with MITK
 =============================================================